Rae-Glazier/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+map creates a new array, where as forEach doesnt

 2. What is the difference between a function and a method?

+a method is a function that belongs to an object. where as a regular function is a block of code that will perform a specific task.

 3. What is closure?

+code that has been identified elsewhere that we can use for later

 4. Describe the four rules of the 'this' keyword.

+Window Binding - this rule applies when none of the other this keyword rules applies, unless strict mode is being used Implicit Binding - this is the most common used rule. it knows what to bind the information to by looking to the left of the dot.
+Explicit Binding - call, apply & bind are used to explicityly state what the this keyword is New Binding - constructs a new object and using the new binding points to it

 5. Why do we need super() in an extended class?

+because it calls in information from the Parent to the Child

 ## Project Set up